Application Process for First-Year Proctorship

 A complete application to the proctor program consists of the following elements:

 - Response to essay question (in the online application)

-The proctor selection committee meets regularly in January and February to review completed applications; candidates whose applications meet the committee’s criteria are invited to the Freshman Dean’s Office for an hour-long interview with one of the committee members.
+The proctor selection committee meets regularly in January and February to review completed applications; candidates whose applications meet the committee’s criteria are invited to the Freshman Dean’s Office for a 30-minute interview with one of the committee members.
 Following the first round interview, select candidates will be invited to a second round interview over a meal with a current proctor and group of first-year students.